wellyshen/use-places-autocomplete/README.md

 };
 ```

-Option 2, wrap the hook into the conditional component:
+### Option 2, wrap the hook into a conditional component:

 ```js
 import usePlacesAutocomplete from "use-places-autocomplete";